 Factors relating to historical performance to consider could include:

 It is important to consider a player’s past performance.
 However, the extent to which historical performance may predict future performance may depend on many factors such as (a) the similarity of the prior situation to the current situation, (b) how long ago the prior situation was, and (c) the extent to which the player (or situation) has changed in the interim.
 For rookies, the player does not have prior seasons of performance in the NFL to draw upon.
 Thus, when evaluating rookies, it can be helpful to consider their performance in college or in their prior leagues.
 However, there are large differences between the situation in college and the situation in the NFL, so prior success in college may not portend future success in the NFL.
 An indicator that intends to be prognostic of future performance, and that accounts for past performance, is a player’s draft position—that is, how early (or late) was a player selected in the NFL Draft.
-The earlier a player was selected in the NFL Draft, the greater likelihood that the player will perform well.
+The earlier a player was selected in the NFL Draft, the greater likelihood that the player will perform well; however, this is somewhat countered by the fact that the teams with the highest draft picks tend to be the worst based on the prior season’s record.

 For players who have played in the NFL, past performance becomes more relevant because, presumably, the prior situation is more similar (than was their situation in college) to their current situation.
 Nevertheless, lots of things change from game to game and season to season: injuries, coaches, coaching strategies, teammates, etc. So just because a player performed well or poorly in a given game or season does not necessarily mean that they will perform similarly in subsequent games/seasons.
 Nevertheless, historical performance is one of the best indicators we have.

 In addition to how many fantasy points a player scores in terms of historical performance, we also care about efficiency and consistency.
 How efficient were they given the number of opportunities they had?
+This is important to consider because different players have different opportunities.
+For example, some Running Backs had more opportunity than others (e.g., more carries), so comparing players merely on rushing yards would be misleading.
 If they were relatively more efficient, they will likely score more points than many of their peers when given more opportunities.
 If they were relativelly inefficient, their capacity to score fantasy points may be more dependent on touches/opportunities.
 Efficiency might be operationalized by indicators such as yards per passing attempt, yards per rushing attempt, yards per target, yards per reception, etc.

 Players with a lower standard deviation and a lower coefficient of variation (of fantasy points across games) are more consistent.
 In the example below, Player 2 might be preferable to Player 1 because Player 2 is more consistent; Player 1 is more “boom-or-bust.”
 Despite showing a similar mean of fantasy points across weeks, Player 2 shows a smaller week-to-week standard deviation and coefficient of variation.